a21liltr/mobileapp-programming-screens/README.md

 Viewbinding is used to get around without using R.id.*view*.

 Created a method for changing activities in MainActivity.java, going from main to activity two.
 This is just for test purposes to see how Intents work.
+This method is later changed to a method that passes data.

 In SecondActivity.java, an onClick method is added to call finish(); method which is used to close activity two when the user wants to go back to the first activity ("page").